mattetti/book_mdar/book/source/Chapters/2_Communities/1_Communities.markdown

 ### Bug Trackers

 Your problem may or may not be a known bug.
-Search the bug trackers and submit a ticket if its not there already (don't forget to include a description and test cases, or better yet: a patch!).
+Search the bug trackers and submit a ticket if it's not there already (don't forget to include a description and test cases, or better yet: a patch!).
 You may find the ticket is solved in the edge version.